 If you’re a regular on my blog, you’ll know how much I love MonAnnie Cakes.
 Fen baked and iced the most scrumptious biscuits and macarons personalised with Ellie and Tom’s monogram.
 Seriously, the amount of work behind all these little treats is just amazing.

-I personally would love to capture a session (or a wedding) to show off Jersey’s beautiful landscape and seascape.
+I would love to capture a session (or a wedding) to show off Jersey’s beautiful landscape and seascape.
 But as we got closer to the date, the weather forecast made it tricky!
 Add to that Jersey’s strict travel restrictions because of Covid.
 I’m just so glad I made it to the island in one piece.
 A negative PCR test 48 hours before my flight saved the day!

-We had St Ouen’s Bay (ah, that panoramic view of the sand dunes), Beauport Beach (intimate and private), and Plémont Beach (great wind cover) on our final list.
+We had St Ouen’s Bay (ah, that panoramic view of the dunes), Beauport Beach (intimate and private), and Plémont Beach (great wind cover) on our final list.
 Ellie and Tom went with Beauport Beach, a small and slightly hidden beach in the Southwest of Jersey and a popular choice among locals.
 You’ll need to trek down a long steep pathway from the public parking lot if you want to get there.
 In all honesty, I wouldn’t recommend it to anyone with mobility difficulties.
 Getting to Beauport Beach is no mean feat but truly worth the effort.

 On the actual day of Ellie and Tom’s wedding anniversary session, the weather in Jersey played hard to get.
 It was raining every few hours even when we were on our way to Beauport Beach.
-The skies were grey, so we were really taking a chance.
+The skies were grey, so we were taking a chance.
 But it was the only day that week that Tom was available, so we had to make it work.
 Luckily the rain stopped, and the sun shone for about an hour or so.
 It gave us just enough time to trek down the beach, through the pebble bank, and finally to the golden sands.
 We wrapped up our shoot just before the tides rose and Ellie and Tom went home to a delightful dinner catered by Samares Manor with their families.
 What a day!

+Planning your Jersey destination wedding and looking for a photographer?
 Get in touch to check my availability.
 Speak to you soon!